-chunk-name ::= a symbol which should be the name of a chunk slot-name ::= a symbol that should be the name of a slot in the chunk chunk-name slot-value ::= a Lisp value for the corresponding slot-name in chunk chunk-name mod-chunk is used to set the value of multiple slots in the chunk chunk-name of the current model.
+chunk-name ::= a symbol which should be the name of a chunk slot-name ::= a symbol that should be the name of a slot in the chunk chunk-name slot-value ::= a Lisp value for the corresponding slot-name in chunk chunk-name

+Mod-chunk is used to set the value of multiple slots in the chunk named chunk-name in the current model in the current meta-process.
 It is essentially a short hand for multiple calls to set-chunk-slot-value.

-If chunk-name is the name of a chunk in the current model and there are an even number of items specified thereafter, then those items are considered pair-wise to be the name of a slot in that chunk and a new value for that slot.
-All of those slots in the chunk are set to the new values specified and chunk-name is returned.
+If chunk-name is the name of a chunk in the current model and there are an even number of items specified thereafter, then those items are considered pair-wise to be the name of a slot and a value for that slot in that chunk.
+All of those slots in the chunk are set to the values specified and chunk-name is returned.